dshe/MinimalContainer/README.md

 using (var container = new Container(Lifestyle.Singleton))
     container.GetInstance<Root>();
 ```
-In the example above, the complete object graph is created and the application started by simply resolving the compositional root.
+The complete object graph is created and the application is started by simply resolving the compositional root.

 #### resolution strategy
-The following graphic illustrates the strategy used to automatically resolve types:
+The following graphic illustrates the automatic type resolution strategy:

 ![Image of Resolution Strategy](https://github.com/dshe/InternalContainer/blob/master/InternalContainer/TypeResolutionFlowChart.png)